 tailscale up --advertise-tags, nottailscale set - When updating settings with

-tailscale up, you must mention ALL non-default flags (that--sshrequirement bit me) - Ephemeral CI runners need different security posture - Host key checking off is fine
+tailscale up, include ALL non-default flags — the--sshrequirement is easy to miss - Ephemeral CI runners need different security posture — host key checking off is fine when the runner is destroyed after every job

-git pullbefore running - Classic mistake, timeless lesson - MagicDNS just works - No need for
+- MagicDNS just works — no need for

 ansible_hostentries when using Tailscale hostnames